Koumasa: Tholos tomb construction

-Architectural Continuity and Ritual Use
+Architectural continuity and ritual use

 The chemical composition of the plaster at Koumasa shares notable similarities with that found at major Minoan centers like Knossos and Phaistos.
 These findings point to shared technological traditions across the Minoan world, combined with regional adaptations in the application and style of decorative materials.
 In Building Gamma, located within the cemetery complex, fragments of red-colored plaster floors were uncovered in secondary spaces, indicating a ceremonial use of these areas.
 The floor surfaces in these annexes were paved with cut slabs and coated with plaster, with layers of colored pigments applied in successive phases of use.

 Archaeological investigations also demonstrate that many tombs underwent multiple construction and renovation phases.
 At Tholos B, stratigraphic analysis revealed blocked passages, reworked floor levels, and added annexes, which suggest that these burial structures were modified over time to accommodate shifting ritual practices or evolving burial needs.
 In several cases, corridor-like spaces adjoining main tombs were identified, with evidence of red-painted walls and blue plastered floors.
 These features were uncovered in the so-called sanctuary complex, located at a higher elevation above the main settlement, further connecting the architectural landscape of Koumasa to ritual and ceremonial functions.

 In Room 1 of the sanctuary, a red plaster floor was overlaid with a later blue-painted floor at approximately the same level, suggesting four distinct construction phases.
 Each phase involved remodeling or redecorating, possibly aligning with changes in ritual use over time.
-These repeated modifications, alongside the application of decorative plaster and pigments in burial and ceremonial spaces, illustrate the architectural complexity and symbolic significance embedded in Koumasa’s funerary landscape.
+These repeated modifications, alongside the application of decorative plaster and pigments in burial and ceremonial spaces, illustrate the architectural complexity and symbolic significance embedded in Koumasa's funerary landscape.